-Muslims around the world practice the religion of Islam.
+Muslims around the world practice Islam.
 The practice of Islam includes observing dietary laws which come from Islamic teachings.
-Islamic dietary laws define foods that are Halal, meaning lawful or permissible.
-Muslims avoid food and beverages that are Haram, meaning not permitted for a Muslim to consume.
+Islamic dietary laws define foods that are considered Halal, meaning lawful or permissible.
+Muslims avoid food and beverages that are considered haram, meaning not permitted for a Muslim to consume.
 Both Halal and Haram are two Arabic words.
 These words play an important role in the life of a Muslim no matter where they live.

-Many foods are clearly Halal or clearly Haram.
+Many foods are Halal or Haram.
 However, certain foods are difficult to classify because of the ingredients they contain.
-Check for Halal certification or read food labels on these food items. .
-Check carefully each time you buy food products, as these food manufacturers may change ingredients without any prior notice.
+Check for Halal certification or read food labels on these food items before you consume them.
+Check carefully each time you buy food products, as these food manufacturers may have changed ingredients after the last time you purchased it.

 Halal Foods (Permitted Foods)

-- Any grain product, such as bread, breakfast cereal, or baked goods prepared without Haram ingredients
+- Any grain product, such as bread, breakfast cereal, or baked goods prepared without adding or mixing haram ingredients

 - All vegetables and fruit: raw, dried, frozen, or canned unless mixed with something haram.

 - All vegetables and fruit cooked or served with water, butter, or vegetable oils

 - Yogourt, cheese, and ice cream made with bacterial culture or microbial enzymes, e.g. microbial rennet

 - Meat and poultry are slaughtered according to Islamic dietary laws (“Zabihah).